holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/Installing-kubeadm-kubelet-kubectl.md

 You must disable `swap` in order for the `kubelet` to work properly.
 The discussion about this is in this issue https://github.com/kubernetes/kubernetes/issues/53533

+`Kubelet`, which is the primary node agent that runs on each worker node, assumes that each node has a fixed amount of available memory.
+If the node starts swapping, the kubelet may experience delays or other issues that can impact the `stability` and `reliability` of the Kubernetes cluster.
+As a result, Kubernetes recommends that `swap` be **disabled** on each node in the cluster.

 To disable `swap` on Linux Machines:

     # First diasbale swap